101 Cooking For Two

 • 1 teaspoon cinnamon

-• In a small bowl, mix ¾ cup white granular sugar or a combination of white and brown, 1 teaspoon of cinnamon, and ½ teaspoon of coarse salt.
+• In a small bowl, mix ยพ cup white granular sugar or a combination of white and brown, 1 teaspoon of cinnamon, and ยฝ teaspoon of coarse salt.

 • Add 1 egg white, 1 teaspoon vanilla, and 1 tablespoon water to a large bowl.
-Whip with a whisk until foamy—about 1 minute.
+Whisk until foamy, about 1 minute.

-• Using raw unsalted nuts if possible, add 1 pound of nuts to the egg mixture and mix until all the nuts are coated.
-I used almonds, but mixed nuts, pecans, walnuts, or cashews will all be a good choice.
+• Add 1 pound of nuts to the egg mixture and mix until all the nuts are coated.
+I used almonds, but mixed nuts, hazelnuts, pecans, walnuts, and cashews are good choices.

 • Add the sugar mixture to the nuts and mix to coat.